Book Title: S Y M P O S I A

 -human sociality of the poet:

--self and other, individual and society
+other, individual and society

 -the ongoing tragic dialectic between